Published: 18 June 2019

 Relevant expertise and experience of joint Lead Applicant

-Please summarise the proposed Joint Lead Applicant’s relevant expertise and track record in terms of skills and experience, previous publications, grant funding and impact on health service provision.
+Please summarise the proposed Joint Lead Applicant’s relevant expertise and track record in terms of skills and experience, previous publications, grant funding and impact on health or social care service provision.

 Specify role in research

 Please provide a brief overview of the Joint Lead Applicant’s role in the proposed research.
 There is an opportunity to elaborate upon this further in the ‘Detailed Research Plan’ section.

 This refers to the percentage of your time that you will commit to this project.
 If you are funded as part of other NIHR projects that will be running concurrently, your time must not exceed 100% overall.

 NOTE: For application/contracting purposes, the joint lead applicant will be counted as a co-applicant.